wp-plugins/twitter-friends-widget/readme.txt

 = The table that displays the users doesn't blend in with my blog theme, how do I change it? = At the moment, the table CSS styles are hard-coded into the plugin, you can change them by manually editing the "twitter-friends-widget.php" file.
 The ability to specify styles for the plugin will be added in the next version.

-= I get an error message displayed in my sidebar when using this widget = The following message may be found if the plugin cache folder is missing, or is not writable:
+= I get an error message displayed in my sidebar when using this widget? = The following message may be found if the plugin cache folder is missing, or is not writable:

 Warning: Missing argument 1 for http::getFromUrl(), called in ".../wp-content/plugins/twitter-friends-widget/class_http.php" on line 88 and defined in ".../public_html/wp-content/plugins/twitter-friends-widget/class_http.php" on line 137